-Climate change will have a significant impact on health and well-being, as well as on particular population groups in society - for example, people on low incomes are less likely to have the resources to adapt to or recover from floods or extreme weather.
+Climate change will have a significant impact on health and wellbeing, as well as on particular population groups in society - for example, people on low-income are less likely to have the resource to adapt to or recover from floods or extreme weather.
 It is therefore of utmost importance that the transition to net-zero is carefully managed to be both equitable and fair.